lostinkyoto/akilsbuildsite/src/pages/posts/blogposts/Where to begin a redesign?.md

 Frameworks maybe? or html elements? or implement the same thing with different programming languages?

 #### Build Process:
 Maybe conversion from Figma?
 Or some other medium?
+Maybe using a cms?
+Lookup different build processes and try?